utahplt/ifT-benchmark/README.md

 #### Description

-The type checker checks that the assertion made by a custom predicate is compatible with the type of the variable, instead of just accepting what the programmer asserts.
+The type checker checks that the body of a custom predicate really checks the type of the variable, instead of just accepting what the programmer asserts.

 #### Examples